BeGe78/esood/README.md

 The options of yard are included in the *.yardopts* file.
 Note that the controllers, the models and the tests are documented.
 The controllers documents include the UML class graph.
 ## Deployment
-To deployment for production, I use PhusionPassenger standalone on a nginx server and I follow this [tutorial](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/standalone/oss/deploy_app_main.html) .
+To deploy for production, I use PhusionPassenger standalone on a nginx server and I follow this [tutorial](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/standalone/oss/deploy_app_main.html) .
 As examples, I have copied extracts of my *Passenger* and *nginx* configuration files.
 ## Contact
 You can contact me by [mail](mailto:bgardin@gmail.com).